zriyansh/signoz.io/blog/2023-09-29-million-dollar-observability-bill.md

 ## Observability Shouldn’t Get a Blank Check

 The initial rush to implement observability tools like Datadog, New Relic, and Splunk often comes with little regard for cost optimization.
 This urgency is understandable; system failures and outages can be catastrophic for business.
 However, as the dust settles, organizations begin to scrutinize those hefty monthly bills.
 This scrutiny often leads to a more nuanced approach to observability.
 Teams start to explore open-source alternatives, like Prometheus and Grafana, or build custom solutions tailored to their specific needs.
 The aim shifts from simply "adding observability" to achieving meaningful insights in a cost-effective manner.
 This evolution reflects a maturing understanding of observability, where quality and cost-efficiency are balanced to meet the organization's unique requirements.

+### OpenTelemetry and SigNoz can help with out-of-control-costs

+This piece helps explain why observability SaaS offerings have often received a blank check as long as they reduced the risk of downtime.
+We haven't discussed why, so often, observability bills continue to grow and often outpace the growth in infrastructure costs.
+To explain that, we have to admit that part of the story is lock-in.
+With a closed-source SaaS offering for observability, switching service providers means at least an arduous change of installed software agents.
+In the worst case, teams will have added thousands of custom metric calls to their application code which will all have to be changed to switch APM tools.
+Inevitably, this leaves customers 'stuck' and unable to do much as their observability bill grows.

+OpenTelemetry can solve this problem.
+By implementing open standards for how observability data is gathered and transmitted, OpenTelemetry makes it very easy to switch service providers.
+If you're using the OpenTelemetry Collector (and you should be), all you have to do is reconfigure your collection endpoint in a single place.

+Along with OpenTelemetry, you'll need a backend to report and chart data.
+The OpenTelemetry project is neutral about your data backend, but a tool like <a href = "https://github.com/signoz/signoz.io" rel="noopener noreferrer nofollow" target="_blank" >SigNoz</a> uses the power of Clickhouse to store data efficiently, and it even has a self-hosted option.